Are you a newcomer to the film industry and want to become a film director? Who doesn’t as it’s one of the best jobs to have on a film set.

 Related Article: One Person Film Crew – How Master Filmmaking By Yourself

 Once you have completed a few short film projects under your belt, you need to create a demo reel to showcase your talent.
 A demo reel is your sales tool, that can help you open some doors.

 But this topic is about networking and not demo reels, so for people to see your demo reel you need to network and start building relationships.
-Its easier to get your demo reel in someone’s hands if you have contacts ready to share the demo reel to the world.
+It’s easier to get your demo reel in someone’s hands if you have contacts ready to share the demo reel with the world.

-One thing I did the first year I attended the Austin Film Festival and Conference was to have a game of how many business cards I could exchange with other filmmakers.
+One thing I did the first year I attended the Austin Film Festival and Conference were to have a game of how many business cards I could exchange with other filmmakers.

 This game was a great way to introduce myself to others, and share stories with other independent filmmakers who are going through the same ups and downs you may be going through.